 Cappella Nova is a chamber choir of around 30 experienced singers, committed to singing for pleasure and for the enjoyment of others.
 Founded in 2001, the choir sings a wide-ranging and eclectic mix of sacred and secular music under our conductor and musical director Tony Shield.
 We regularly perform in venues throughout Bath, Somerset and North Wiltshire.

-We have been unable to meet in person for rehearsals and performances during the coronavirus lockdown.
-However, that hasn't stopped us singing: here is our virtual choir recording of Edward Elgar's As Torrents In Summer and Vaughan Williams' The Turtle Dove.
+We were unable to meet in person for rehearsals and performances during the 2020 coronavirus lockdowns.
+However, that didn't stopp us singing: here is our virtual choir recording of Edward Elgar's As Torrents In Summer and Vaughan Williams' The Turtle Dove.

 Thanks to choir member Patrick Williams of Total Perspective Media for audio and video production.

 From gathering once a month to sing madrigals for pleasure, Cappella Nova evolved into a chamber choir, performing regularly in venues throughout Bath, Somerset and North Wiltshire as well as singing as visiting choir in cathedrals in south-west England and beyond.